Finding-Significant-Items/Finding-Significant-Items/README.md

 ## How to run

-Suppose you've already cloned the repository and start from the Codes directory.
+Suppose you've already cloned the repository and installed g++.

-You can use g++ to complile this code (e.g., g++ xxx.cpp -o xxx.exe).
+Open the terminate and compile the code (e.g., g++ LTC.cpp -o LTC.exe), you will soon get the executable file.

-You will be asked to input some parameters (e.g., memory size, standard of 'top'), please read files to detail it.
+Double-click that executable file, you will be asked to input some parameters (e.g. the number of memory size, k, coefficents and so forth).
+More details are presented in the file of LTC.cpp.

+Here we present a dataset, named stack-new.txt.
+It contains 10,000,000 flows, and each flow contains the item ID and the arriving time.
+We commend setting the number of periods to 1000, and the memory size to more than 20KB.

+However, since the maximal file size in the Github is 100MB, we have to compress this file.
+Users should decompress this file if they want to use this dataset.

 ## Output format

+We set some variables in the file of LTC.cpp.

+For example, the variable PRE donotes the precision.

-We set some variables in each code.
-They will give you any information you want.
+There are a lot of notes in the file, and they will give you every information you want.

+## Sample Input
+10000000
+1 1
+100
+30
+1000

+where 10000000 means the number of flows, 1 1 means the coefficents of alpha and beta, 100 means the value of k, 30 means the memory size, 1000 means the number of periods.

+## Sample Output
+precision: 0.79000
+ARE: 0.02704